Government of Ukraine: Scope

 The number of ministries in the cabinet has changed over time, some ministries were abolished, others combined with others or degraded to state committees or agencies.
 Each ministry is in charge of other government sub-departments.
 There are three basic types of government sub-departments known as "central offices (organs) of executive authority": services, agencies, inspections.
 Beside the basic government sub-departments there also other government sub-departments which were granted a special status.
 Among such sub-departments there are various government committees, government commissions, government funds, and other institutions.
-Sub-departments may be elevated to ministerial status by their reorganization and, vice versa, government ministries may degraded to sub-departments (e.g. Ministry of Emergencies was degraded to a sub-department of the Ministry of Internal Affairs).
+Sub-departments may be elevated to ministerial status by their reorganisation and, vice versa, government ministries may degraded to sub-departments (e.g. Ministry of Emergencies was degraded to a sub-department of the Ministry of Internal Affairs).

-The Cabinet is responsible to the President of Ukraine and is under the control of, and is held accountable to, the Verkhovna Rada (Ukrainian parliament).
+The Cabinet is responsible to the President of Ukraine and is under the control of, and is held accountable to, the Verkhovna Rada.
 The Cabinet consists of the Prime Minister, the First Vice-Prime Minister, three Vice-Prime Ministers, and other Ministers, who head their assigned Ministries (departments).
 At one time, there also was an institute of "state ministries", this institute being abolished on 25 February 1992 by the Presidential Decree (#98).
 The Secretariat of Cabinet of Ministers (or Minister of the Cabinet of Ministers) supports the effective operation of the government.
 Structural part of the secretariat is also the office of the Prime Minister of Ukraine.